 This is a hard one!
-New Zealand is centred on volcanic activity which makes for beautiful lakes, mountainous peaks & in Rotorua – bubbling bright orange, bright green & turquoise blue volcanic crater lakes.
-You will also stumble upon the south island’s Fiordlands & Sounds – stunning!
-Travelling the North Island and Abel Tasman you will also find some of the most amazing beaches: Hot Water Beach with 60 degree hot pools, black sandy beaches, golden sand & the surf beaches of Raglan & Gisborne.
+New Zealand is centred on volcanic activity which makes for beautiful lakes, mountainous peaks and in Rotorua – bubbling bright orange, bright green and turquoise blue volcanic crater lakes.
+You will also stumble upon the south island’s Fiordlands and Sounds – stunning!
+Travelling the North Island and Abel Tasman you will also find some of the most amazing beaches: Hot Water Beach with 60 degree hot pools, black sandy beaches, golden sand and the surf beaches of Raglan & Gisborne.

 Australia however is home to 2500km of Surf Coast from Melbourne to 1770 alone, the Great Barrier Reef, the big red rock in the centre, the rugged West Coast, the Tropics, over 8000 islands, the watering holes & waterfalls in the north & the red, sandy Outback.

 FACT: Both countries are just as unique and beautiful as each other!

 8. Who has the most ridiculous place names?